cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/s3-buckets.md

 # Protect access to Amazon S3 buckets with Cloudflare Zero Trust

-This tutorial demonstrates how to secure access to AWS S3 buckets via Cloudflare Zero Trust, so that data in these buckets is not publicly exposed on the Internet.
-With Zero Trust, we can do this with either Cloudflare Access and VPC endpoints, or with Cloudflare Gateway egress policies.
+This tutorial demonstrates how to secure access to Amazon S3 buckets with Cloudflare Zero Trust so that data in these buckets is not publicly exposed on the Internet.
+With Zero Trust, you can use Cloudflare Access and AWS VPC endpoints.
+Enterprise may also use Cloudflare Gateway egress policies with dedicated egress IPs.

 ## Method 1: Via Cloudflare Access and VPC endpoints